ADX (file format): Sample format

 CRI ADX encoded audio data is broken into a series of 'blocks', each containing data for only one channel.
 The blocks are then laid out in 'frames' which consist of one block from every channel in ascending order.
-For example, in a stereo (2 channel) stream this would consist of Frame 1: left channel block, right channel block; Frame 2: left, right; etc. Blocks are usually always 18 bytes in size containing 4bit samples though other sizes are technically possible, an example of such a block looks like this:
+For example, in a stereo (2 channel) stream this would consist of Frame 1: left channel block, right channel block; Frame 2: left, right; etc. Blocks are usually always 18 bytes in size containing 4-bit samples though other sizes are technically possible, an example of such a block looks like this:

-The first 3 bits of the 'Predictor/Scale' integer contain the predictor index.
-The scale is contained in the remaining 13 bits.

-The predictor index is a 3bit integer that specifies which prediction coefficient set should be used to decode that block.
-This is only used in files with encoding type '2'.

-The scale is a 13bit unsigned integer (big-endian like the header) which is essentially the amplification of all the samples in that block.
-Each sample in the block must be decoded in bit-stream order, that is, most significant bit first.
-For example, when the sample size is 4bits:
+The predictor index is a 3-bit integer that specifies which prediction coefficient set should be used to decode that block, while the scale is a 13-bit unsigned integer (big-endian like the header) which is essentially the amplification of all the samples in that block.
+Each sample in the block must be decoded in bit-stream order, in descending order.
+For example, when the sample size is 4 bits:

-The samples themselves are not in reverse so there is no need to fiddle with them once they are extracted.
-Each sample is signed so for this example, the value can range between -8 and +7 (which will be multiplied by the scale during decoding).
-As an aside, although any bit-depth between 1 and 255 is made possible by the header.
-It is unlikely that one bit samples would ever occur as they can only represent the values {0, 1}, {-1, 0} or {-1, 1}, all of which are not particularly useful for encoding songs — if they were to occur then it is unclear which of the three possibilities is the correct interpretation.
+The samples themselves are presented not in reverse.
+Each sample is signed so for this example, the value can range between −8 and +7 (which will be multiplied by the scale during decoding).
+Although any bit-depth between 1 and 255 is made possible by the header, it is unlikely that one bit samples would ever occur as they can only represent the values {0, 1}, {−1, 0} or {−1, 1}, all of which are not particularly useful for encoding music.

 CRI ADX decoding

-This section walks through decoding CRI ADX 'version 3' or 'version 4' when "Encoding Type" is "Standard CRI ADX" (0x03).
-An encoder can also be built by simply flipping the code to run in reverse.
-All code samples in this section are written using C99.
+An encoder for ADX can also be built by simply flipping the code to run in reverse.
+The code samples are written using C99.

 Before a 'standard' CRI ADX can be either encoded or decoded, the set of prediction coefficients must be calculated.
 This is generally best done in the initialisation stage: